Memoir of the past

 “We can figure that part out when we get to it.
 Let’s go find this hidden message,” replied Eve.
 She pulled on Kiyro’s arm to hurry him up.
 She was excited about having her first real live quest.
-Kiyro on the other hand was on alert.
-The last quest had put him on edge, and to see the level of the quest to be a B meant that there were something more to the quest that he would normally need to be wary around.
+Kiyro, on the other hand, was on alert.
+The last quest had put him on edge, and to see the level of the quest to be a B meant that there was something more to the quest that he would normally need to be wary of.

-Kiyro’s group walked through the college campus as if they belonged their.
-Eve and Jack livened up the situation by talking about random everyday TV shows, while Isabel and Will were talking amongst themselves about guild matters.
-Alex and Kiyro were the only two who did not speak as much with their conversation.
-He caught glimpses of Alex winking at passing girls, he could hear their giggles as they passed by.
+Kiyro’s group walked through the college campus as if they belonged there.
+Eve and Jack livened up the situation by talking about random everyday T.V. shows, while Isabel and Will were talking amongst themselves about guild matters.
+Alex and Kiyro were the only two who did not speak as much during their conversation.
+Although he caught glimpses of Alex winking at passing girls, he could hear their giggles as they passed by.

 Pushing the front door open, they walked into the building.
-Security in the college was a lot more lax than other colleges that he went to.
-It wasn’t difficult to blend in with the surrounding students without being out of place.
-A majority of the students looked around their age so the only person that would stand out a bit was Jack and maybe Alex, but nobody took much noticed except the squealing girls that seemed to swoon every time they made eye contact with Alex.
+Security in the college was a lot laxer than in other colleges that he went to.
+So it wasn’t difficult to blend in with the surrounding students without being out of place.
+Most of the students looked around their age, so the only person that would stand out a bit was Jack and maybe Alex, but nobody took much notice except the squealing girls that seemed to swoon every time they made eye contact with Alex.

-“It seems the location that we need to go to is the library.
+“It seems the library is the location we need to go to.
 What could be in a library that we all need to go and check out?”
 Jack quietly whispered to the group as they headed inside the large double door.
 Upon opening the door, an old papery smell wafted through my nose.
-It was not a terrible smell, but it was a smell one doesn’t forget.
+It was not a terrible smell, but a small one, don’t forget.

 “Take a right.
 It seems it’s in the nonfiction section.
-Oh look.
+Oh, look.
 There is a small glass room up ahead.
 It seems to be taking us over there.”
-Isabel pointed towards their destination.
+Isabel pointed toward their destination.
 They quietly made their way towards the small glass room without disturbing the studious students that were studying.

-While walking through, Kiyro’s keen ears heard the whispering of a couple of students behind one of the aisles.
+While walking through, Kiyro’s keen ears heard a couple of students whispering behind one of the aisles.
 Two students were talking with one another with a book covering their mouths.

 “Did you hear?
-The appearance of the lady has happened again in the clock tower,” said the male student.
+The lady’s appearance has happened again in the clock tower,” said the male student.